HOW I GOT HERE

 There wasn’t an awful lot of family gatherings but they did occur from time to time.
 Only once or twice did we go to Keith and Grace’s place.
 They had a big grandfather clock in the hallway, (funny, the things that stick in one’s mind to the exclusion of many other, possible more important things).
 They had a son, Kevin, a few years older than me and lived in Coombe street towards the east end of town.
 The railway line to Narrogin ran right past their front door as it crossed the main road east out of town.
 I wondered how they slept at night with steam trains chuffing and screeching past as well as trucks and cars – although there was not a hell of a lot of them in those days.

 George and Kath lived on the south side in “White City”.
 This was a State Housing Commission suburb built to accommodate returned servicemen and migrants in the early 1950’s.
 We went there on the occasional Sunday afternoon.
 There was a particular couple, Vern and Laura Haley, friends of both families, there one day.
 Vern was the Council health inspector.
 I distinctly recall them talking about me and Mrs Haley said that I should become a doctor.
 How scary is that?

+town.
 The rusty sheds were once the fruit packing shed and dairy.)
-They had a large orchard with
+They had a